 Bypassing long lines in Paris is fairly easy to do—yes, it can cost more—but if your traveling companions are not the most patient, there may be value in upgrading your experience based on this alone.
 Not only did we learn more about sights visited, with time saved, but we were also able to see more than we otherwise would have during a short (to me) stay in the City of Light.

 Nowadays, you can buy tickets online in advance and enter through a shorter queue.
 Admittedly, at the Louvre last summer there were so many people and lines that I couldn’t figure out where the ticket holders queue was because all were long.

 However, we’d booked a THATLou scavenger hunt at the Louvre and met our guide at a designated spot.
 He whisked us right to the very front (I never would have spotted this entrance) and we walked right into the museum.
 He also led us exactly the wing we were to start in and gave us a few tips for navigating the summer crowds.

 THATLou (which stands for Treasure Hunt at the Louvre) has organized several themed hunts throughout the massive museum with detailed clues for finding the piece of art.
 It’s great for families, team building and for seeing the famous Paris museum in a different light.
-My daughter was 8 at the time and loved it so we’ve booked a THATd’Or scavenger hunt at the Musee d’Orsay next month.
+My daughter was 8 at the time and loved it so we booked a THATd’Or scavenger hunt at the Musee d’Orsay on a recent return visit.